Macrometacorp/docs/docs/queryworkers/running-queries.md

 ## Query Result

 Query results vary based on the query.
 Queries that return information display that information.
 Queries that do not, perhaps because they are entering or deleting information, just display empty brackets `[]`.
-The screenshot below shows query results with information returned.
+The following screenshot shows a query with information returned.

 ![Query Result](/img/queries/query-result.png)